ioos/ioos-atn-data/_docs/atn-darwin-core.md

 Each section below documents the decisions made for the translation of the ATN netCDF data into DarwinCore.

 ## Trajectory
-See this [Python library](https://github.com/MathewBiddle/atn2obis/tree/main) on performing the translation.
+See this [atn2obis](https://github.com/MathewBiddle/atn2obis/tree/main) Python library on performing the translation.
 A short summary and data flow diagram are below.

 ### Step-by-step
 1. Pulls source netCDF data directly from NCEI.